1 The Martorell Museum in Ciutadella Park

-The Museu de Ciències Naturals de Barcelona (Barcelona Natural History Museum) was founded over 130 years ago as an institution in which to store a natural heritage collection now consisting of over three million specimens.
-The collection comprises articles from a wide range of fields, including mineralogy, petrology, palaeontology, zoology and botany.
-The collection has been enriched from year to year by donations from private individuals and through agreements between the museum, the Barcelona Zoo and Catalan National Parks.
+The Museu de Ciències Naturals de Barcelona is the natural history museum of Barcelona, further founded over 130 years as an institution; currently storing a natural heritage collection consisting for instance of over three million specimens, for instence.
+The collection comprises articles from a wide range of fields; moreover including mineralogy, petrology, paleontology, zoology and botany.
+In addition, the collection has been enriched from year to year by donations from private individuals and through agreements between the museum, the Barcelona Zoo and Catalan National Parks.

-The museum is spread out in the city, with three main locations:
+Subsequently, the divisions of this museum are actually spread out in the city within three main locations:

-The Martorell Museum in Ciutadella Park is a neoclassical building, designed by Antoni Rovira i Trias, which houses the geology and palaeontology collections, as well as a library specialising in these fields.
-These will soon be moved to the Castell dels Tres Dragons (Castle of the Three Dragons) building, which also houses the Nature Laboratory.
-The laboratory currently contains the zoology collections.
+The Martorell Museum in Ciutadella Park is a neoclassical building, designed by Antoni Rovira i Trias; which houses, for instance, the geology and paleontology collections, as well as a library specializing in these fields.
+However, these will soon be moved to the Castell dels Tres Dragons (Castle of the Three Dragons) building; which subsequently houses the Nature Laboratory.
+In addition, the laboratory currently contains the zoology collections.
 The facility is used to carry out scientific research by the museum and to manage the content of the collections.
-The building itself was originally built as a café-restaurant for the 1888 Universal Exposition and is thus rich in artistic and architectural importance.
+However, the building itself was originally built as a café-restaurant for the 1888 Universal Exposition and is moreover rich in artistic and architectural importance.

-The Botanical Garden of Montjuic offers visitors a view of vegetation from five different regions in the world with a Mediterranean-type climate.
-The purpose of the gardens is the conservation and documentation of Catalan natural heritage and the promotion of knowledge and respect for nature.
-The Historic Botanical Garden is a smaller garden in the Foixarda section of Montjuic, behind the National Art Museum of Catalonia.
-The park is enclosed by steep slopes and located in a shady region, allowing for lower temperatures favoured by Euro-Sierian species grown there.
+Moreover, the Botanical Garden of Montjüic offers visitors a view of vegetation from five different regions in the world with a Mediterranean-type climate.
+Moreover, the purposes of the garden are the conservation and documentation of Catalan natural heritage; and the promotion of a knowledge and respect for nature.
+In addition, the Historic Botanical Garden is a smaller garden in the Foixarda section of Montjuic, behind the National Art Museum of Catalonia.
+The park is enclosed by steep slopes; and further located in a shady region, allowing for lower temperatures favored by Euro-Sierian species grown there.

-Seeking accommodation near this beautiful natural area?
-Take a look at our Apartments in Sants – Montjuic!
+Subsequently, if you are seeking accommodation near this beautiful natural area: Take a further look at our Apartments in Sants – Montjüic!

-The Museu Blau was built by architects Herzog & de Meuron in 2004 and opened in March of 2011 as a dynamic facility with plenty to offer, including exhibitions, workshops, conferences and a media resource centre.
-The 9,000 square metres of the museum are divided into 2 floors.
-The building also features a huge, open-access foyer where all exhibitions start and end.
-The building facilities include a conference hall, lecture rooms, a shop, temporary exhibition spaces, a media library with an extensive digital archive of audio documents and audiovisual presentations as well as reference books, a “Science Nest” educational area for children under 6 years old, and “Planeta Vida”, a benchmark exhibition that interprets the Earth today as an interaction between the physical and chemical environments of our globe and human beings.
+The Museu Blau was built by architects Herzog & de Meuron in 2004; and opened in March of 2011 as a dynamic facility with plenty to offer; including for instance exhibitions, workshops, conferences and a media resource center.
+The 9,000 square meters of the museum are distributed into 2 floors.
+In addition, the building also features a huge, open-access foyer where all exhibitions start and end.
+The building facilities include a conference hall, lecture rooms, a shop, temporary exhibition spaces, a media library with an extensive digital archive of audio documents and audiovisual presentations; in the same vein, as well reference books, a “Science Nest” educational area for children under 6 years old; and in the same vein “Planeta Vida”, a benchmark exhibition that interprets the Earth today as an interaction between the physical and chemical environments of our globe and human beings.

 Phone: (+34) 932566002